-Thank you for your cooperation.
 We look forward to working with you for another successful Winnebago County 4-H Show season.
+Please make sure to get your fair entries in by the June 15th deadline.
 If you have any questions, please contact the Winnebago County Extension office at (815) 986-4357.